Medroxyprogesterone is used to treat abnormal vaginal bleeding (due to hormonal imbalance) and absence of menstruation.

 Take Medroxyprogesterone exactly as directed by your doctor or according to the instructions on the label.
 Do not take more or less than instructed by your doctor.

-Take this medicine with or without food.
+You may take this medicine with or without food.
 However, incidence of stomach upset increases as dose increase.
 You may take it with food if necessary.
 Try to take it at the same time each day.

 Take the missed dose as soon as you remember.
 If it is almost time for your next dose, skip the missed dose and return to your normal dosing schedule.